Sign Up

 Abandonment

 Abandonment is when someone responsible for a dependent adult leaves them.
 Abandoned dependent adults may be confused, unable to call for help, and left without money.
-If you see a dependent adult abandoned, take responsibility to get them help.
-Suspect abandonment if (Carney, 2020):
+According to the U.S. Department of Justice (2023), signs of abandonment may include:

 • The dependent adult has been deserted at a hospital, a nursing facility, or other institutions